Zhang-pchao/OilWaterInterface/Ion_Diffusion_Coefficient/README.md

 VoronoiIP.cpp: This file is used to identify the oxygen index of the H₃O⁺ ion.

 Running DPMD with Voronoi CVs to identify the ionic oxygen index can be affected by the Grotthuss mechanism of proton transfer, causing fluctuations in the index.
-To use the traditional MSD calculation method, we need to create a fake trajectory using a Python script, input it into VMD, and then calculate the ionic diffusion coefficient based on the [reference](https://www.theoj.org/joss-papers/joss.01698/10.21105.joss.01698.pdf).
+To use the traditional MSD (Mean Squared Displacement) calculation method, we need to create a fake trajectory using a Python script, input it into [VMD](https://www.ks.uiuc.edu/Research/vmd/), and then calculate the ionic diffusion coefficient based on the [reference](https://www.theoj.org/joss-papers/joss.01698/10.21105.joss.01698.pdf).